Maintenance – Residence Halls

 - Beeping smoke detectors

-- Messes that need cleaning up (vomit, food/drink spills, blood, urine, broken glass, etc.)
+- Mess that needs cleaning up (vomit, food/drink spills, blood, urine, broken glass, etc.)

 - Elevators that are malfunctioning